-Buttressed up against this common practice is the biblical teaching that sin is devastating.
-Let’s not forget that the wages of sin is death (Rom.
-6:23), the price paid for redemption from sin is death (Rom.
-5:6), the reality for the a believer is that they are dead to sin (Rom.
-6:11), and the ongoing priority for Christians is to put sin to death (Rom.
-8:13; Col. 3:5; Heb.
-12:1-2).
+The Bible teaches us that sin is something devastating.
+It should never be tolerated.
+The wages of sin is death (Romans 6:23), the price paid for redemption from sin is death (Romans 5:6), the reality for a believer is they’re dead to sin (Romans 6:11), and the ongoing priority for Christians is to put sin to death (Romans 8:13; Colossians 3:5; Hebrews 12:1-2).

 GOSSIP IN SPIRITUAL NO MAN’S LAND

 Gossip is a sin that can fall in spiritual “No-Man’s Land” between passivity and vigilance.
 But this shouldn’t be.
 Gossip is the RPG that blasts holes in the fabric of the church.

 Every time someone gossips, they cause great damage.
 In addition to sinning against God by disobeying his Word they inflict damage on others.
 Gossip harm at least three people: the one speaking, the one hearing, and the one who was gossiped about.
 Add to this that gossip is usually not a one time deal but rather involves multiple conversations.
 Gossip is the Devil’s Ponzi scheme to get rich quickly on disunity and provide quick returns to those seeking to gratify the flesh.

 GOSSIP IS BAD, AND, DEEP DOWN WE KNOW IT

 Let’s be honest; we know what gossip is.
 It is speaking about someone in a way that defames, dishonors, or otherwise hurts their character.
 As has been said, gossip is what you’d never say to someone’s face, and flattery is what you’d never say behind their back.